 Ribbed Sewn Bind Off: 1×1

 We’ve all bound off in rib stitch only to find that the edge is not nearly as stretchy as the ribbing itself.
-The Ribbed Sewn Bind Off is a great way to finish off a 1×1 rib while maintaining its elasticity.
+Our Ribbed Sewn Bind Off Tutorial shows you a great way to finish off a 1×1 rib while maintaining its elasticity.

 For this technique you’ll thread the bind-off tail onto a tapestry needle and pass it through the remaining live stitches in four easy-to-remember, repeating steps.
-The result is super tidy and so nice and stretchy, you’ll want to finish off all your ribbed socks, necklines, and top-down sleeves with a Ribbed Sewn Bind Off!
+A bit like sewing (hence, Ribbed Sewn Bind Off!), the result is super tidy and so nice and stretchy, you’ll want to finish off all your ribbed socks, neckbands, and top-down sleeves with a Ribbed Sewn Bind Off!

-Prefer to read all about it?
+Prefer to read our Ribbed Sewn Bind Off Tutorial?
 Here you go!

 Cut the working yarn 4 times longer than edge you are binding off.
 Thread tail into a tapestry needle.